"The Spokan Indians" by John Alan Ross

 For scholars, teachers, and researchers in Native American culture, this book is a must.
 For outdoor enthusiasts, this book would be an outstanding source of practical information for survival in the semiarid regions of Northwest America — a wealth of time-proven techniques for trapping, field medicine, food preservation, and bushcraft.

-This book has been added to countless local libraries in the United States, as well as these top libraries and collections:
+This book has been added to countless local libraries in the United States, as well as these top libraries:

 In addition, the book is referenced in Wikipedia, the world's foremost encyclopedia.